Should I borrow to invest in an RRSP? It’s not the smart-money thing to do

 Our two cents?
 Borrowing to invest in an RRSP is a really bad idea

 The reason is simple: we’re not all that confident that you’re going to pay that loan back fast enough to make it worth your while.
-The truth is that if you’re like most Canadians, you just won’t pay it back quickly enough to make it worth your while.
+If you’re like most Canadians, you just do it fast enough.

 When it comes to consumer debt, Canadians are already the most indebted people on earth.
 As CNBC noted:

 The OECD found Canada’s household debt-to-GDP ratio had ballooned to 101 percent — significantly higher than any of the 35 developed and developing countries the group monitors